AlexApps99/windows93-js-docs/docs/index.md

 // (you can put html in these functions)
 // there's a lot more to these functions as listed here. i plan to make a more detailed documentation of these in the future. (clue: passing objects to them and do more while writing less, as well as more features)
 $window('http://example.com') // opens a website in a window (bear in mind that some websites do not work in this) due to cross-origin related stuff
-$explorer('/c/a folder somewhere'); //opens up an explorer window in that directory
+$explorer('/c/a folder somewhere'); // opens up an explorer window in that directory

 $exe('application name') // open an application of your choice
 // if you're going to use this to execute a program stored in a js file somewhere in /a/